learn-co-students/west-082420/README.md

 # pipelines-dc-ds-060120
-Pipeline example, ending with using list of "categorical" and "numerical" columns as sole inputs to cross-val process
+Pipeline example is in the **notebooks** dir

-Thanks to Joél Collins for the first iteration from Chicago-Seattle
+Thanks to Joél Collins for the first iteration of this repo from Chicago-Seattle